sombek/home-recipes/docs/eid-liver.md

 - Add lemon juice
 - Remove the mixture from the pan

-- In the same pan, add oil and heat it for 10 seconds
+- In the same pan, add oil and heat it for a minute
 - Add the liver and cook until browned
 - Add the mixture back to the pan
 - Add the parsley and coriander (chopped)